footdabmommy/wse/docs/source/ticket system.rst

 Player/Member reports  all you to communicate one on one with moderators.
 You DO NOT need to know who did it to open a player report (we can find this out easily)

-.. note:: You will not find out who was the culprit except its a very special case.
+.. note:: You will not find out who was the culprit except if it is very special case.

 .. warning::
     It may sometimes take us a long time to get this information please do not pressure us and instead provide coordinates immediately so we can do our searches easily.